Disclaimer: This post is currently being reviewed because it does not fit our standards for quality.

 Sex Hormone Binding Globulin (SHBG) is an important protein that helps in reproduction and puberty.
 There are many factors that help regulate SHBG.
 Read below to learn more about this protein and its effects on the body.

 Sex Hormone Binding Globulin (SHBG) is not what your doctor would usually test for, even though it can tell you a lot about your health.
 However, you can request it from your doctor and plug your test results into Lab Test Analyzer.
 You will find all the information you need about your SHBG values, such as if your levels are optimal.
 And if they are not, it will tell you how to get there, using evidence-based lifestyle, diet, and supplement tips.

-The production of SHBG fluctuates throughout the life cycle.
 Metabolic and hormonal factors primarily influence its production (R).